jschomay/httpacman/notes.md

 - Some regexes don't work, seems case-insensitive isn't working, don't know why, it's clearly there...
-  - need page to test against, I haven't run into that lately, maybe not a but
+  - need page to test against, I haven't run into lately, maybe not a bug

 - sites that can still hyjack our window:
   - view-source:http://www.fedspending.org/apidoc.php